 Market-based emissions reduction programs such as RGGI are designed to give firms efficient incentives to reduce or offset emissions.
 In the short-term, high-emitting generators will operate less frequently in favor of low-emitting generators.
 In the long-term, the market will affect the decisions of firms to develop offset projects, retire older inefficient generation, and perform maintenance that increases fuel efficiency and lowers carbon-intensity.
-Predictable CO2 allowance prices decrease the risks associated with making long-term investments in reducing
+Predictable CO2 allowance prices decrease the risks associated with making long-term investments in reducing CO2 emissions.

-CO2 emissions.
 Since CO2 allowance prices can be volatile, the availability of futures and options contracts allows firms to protect themselves from the risks of such investments.

 Expected price volatility is affected by elements of the RGGI program that promote allowance price stability.
-Potential upward price movements are limited by the Cost Containment Reserve ("CCR"), which allows for the sale of a fixed number of allowances in addition to the cap if the auction clearing price reaches the CCR Trigger Price.5 Potential downward price movements are limited by the Reserve Price, which currently prevents allowances from being sold in the auction at a price below \$2.15 (and is indexed to inflation).
+Potential upward price movements are limited by the Cost Containment Reserve ("CCR"), which allows for the sale of a fixed number of allowances in addition to the cap if the auction clearing price reaches the CCR Trigger Price.6 Potential downward price movements are limited by the Reserve Price, which currently prevents allowances from being sold in the auction at a price below \$2.15 (and is indexed to inflation), and the Emissions Containment Reserve ("ECR"), which will withhold allowances from circulation if prices fall below established trigger prices starting in 2021.7

-One measure of the volatility of CO2 allowance prices is known as option-implied volatility, which measures the volatility that is implied by the trading of option contracts for CO2 allowances.
-If a firm perceives that CO2 allowance prices are volatile, the firm may be willing to pay a high price for an option contract that protects it from unforeseen allowance price fluctuations.
-Likewise, if a firm perceives that CO2 allowance prices are relatively stable, the firm will be willing to pay relatively little for the same option contract.
+One measure of the volatility of CO_2 allowance prices is known as option-implied volatility, which measures the volatility that is implied by the trading of option contracts for CO_2 allowances.
+If a firm perceives that CO_2 allowance prices are volatile, the firm may be willing to pay a high price for an option contract that protects it from unforeseen allowance price fluctuations.
+Likewise, if a firm perceives that CO_2 allowance prices are relatively stable, the firm will be willing to pay relatively little for the same option contract.